How do I sign up?

 Is this program for beginner mountain bike riders?

 Please visit our groups page for a detailed explanation of our different group offerings this season.
 We do offer Mini Devo for second graders as well as the Jr. Devo/Deva Explorers for grades 3-6 that is focused primarily on fundamentals.
 With both of these groups, previous riding experience is necessary as we do not have the resources available to teach a child how to ride a bike.
 If you have any questions please do not hesitate to contact us.

 Where is drop-off and pick-up?

-Rainbow Park at 9 am SHARP will be the regular drop-off place and time, any changes will be communicated well ahead of time.
-Pick-up will also be at the Rainbow Park at 3:00 pm unless another plan is made which, again will be communicated in advance.
+Tommy V Field (behind Crested Butte Community School) at 9 am SHARP will be the regular drop-off place and time, any changes will be communicated well ahead of time.
+Pick-up will be at this same location at 3:00 pm unless another plan is made which, again will need to be communicated in advance.

 How can I become a coach?

 Please send your resume along with a description for why you are interested in coaching to Amy.